UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 *Give a very high-level description of any core gameplay mechanics*

 - *Each player starts with 4 cards in their hand and draws one from their deck every turn.*
-- *Play cards from your hand by clicking and dragging them onto the board, which has seven card spaces for each player*
+- *Play cards from your hand by clicking and dragging them onto the board, which has seven card spaces for each player.
+When the card is placed down, it cannot attack until the player's next turn.*
 - *Click and drag a card from your side of the board to a card on the other side of the board to attack/neutralize it.*
 - *Acids can only attack bases and vice versa.
 Acids cannot attack acids and bases cannot attack bases.*
-- *During an attack between two cards, each card takes damage based on the moles neutralized in the reaction.
-Health points is determined by how many moles of H+ or OH- ions left in the acid or base, respectively.*
+- *During an attack between two cards, each card takes damage based on the moles neutralized in the reaction aka the other card's moles.
+Health points are recalculated and updated for each card.
+If it's health (moles) is less than or equal to 0, it's destroyed.*
-- *Attacking the other player with a card deals damage based on the card's molarity* (Consider changing 'molarity' to something else)
+- *Attacking the other player with a card deals damage based on the card's molarity*
 - *When a player's health reaches 0, they lose*

 # Learning Aspects